codalinerev/projectJuin/README.md

 While the score goes up, snake's speed goes slowly up, too.

-You may take a pause in the game, press "space"; press "space" again  to continue.
+You may take a pause in the game by pressing "space"; press "space" again  to continue.

-Press "enter" to pass to go back to Start Menu.
+Press "enter" to go back to Start Menu.

 Have fun!